natalia0000/immunoglobulin/README.md

 # V-D and D-J junction regions generation model
-The development of a simulation model for generation of V-D and D-J regions in immunoglobulins’ nucleotide sequences
+The development of a simulation model for generation of V-D and D-J regions in immunoglobulinsâ€™ nucleotide sequences

 ### Goals:
 - Selection of variable parameters according to real data